 The skin in and around the Ears are very thin, therefore the Elephants pumps blood into those areas thus cooling them down.
 It has also been revealed that Elephants can also increase blood flow into skin patches in other parts of the body.
 Flapping of their ears also contributes to cooling down.

 How Do Elephants use their Trunks and Why?

-First of all it is important to understand that a Elephant uses it's Trunk as a Hand.
-Their are numerous uses for the trunk including Eating, Drinking & off course Drinking.
+First of all, it is important to understand that an Elephant uses its Trunk as a Hand.
+There are numerous uses for the trunk including Eating, Drinking & off course Drinking.
 The trunk can Pick Up Objects, Smell Objects and is also a good indicator as to the Mood of the Elephant.
-The Trunk is after all the Elephant's upper Lip and Nose, having 2 nostrils that run dun the Trunk.
+The Trunk is after all the Elephant's Upper Lip and Nose, having 2 nostrils that run dun the Trunk.

-- With an incredible 40 000 muscles grouped round the nose tubes.
+- With an incredible 40 000 muscles grouped around the nose tubes.
 Incredibly the Elephants Trunk has no bones.

-- The Trunk of a Elephant is astonishingly strong and can lift up to 350kg.
+- The Trunk of an Elephant is astonishingly strong and can lift up to 350kg.

 - Snorkel anyone Yes Elephants can use them as Snorkels while crossing Rivers.

 - The African Elephant has 2 Fingers in their Trunks versus the Asian Elephant with 1 Finger.

 - The Fingers of the Elephant's Trunk can actually Hold and Pinch.
 This is done by squeezing the opposite sides of the Trunk.

 - If Humans where to be compared to that of an Elephant Trunks it would be our Tongues.